 All the house has a central heating for winter, and very high roofs that make it very fresh in summer.
 One of the most notorious architectural details the house has are their roofs made of bricks.

 The house is surrounded by a park of 10 hectares, full of a variety of very old trees, including centenarian platanus, oak trees, acacias, pines, chilean myrtles, laureles, and casuarinas.
 It is very pleasant to go for a walk around the park, visit the orchard, the hen houses, the goats, the horses and other farm animals.
 From the shadows of the trees to the open pampas near the orchard, there is a beautiful path to travel through while you get wrapped by the essense of local nature,its smells, its sights, its sounds!

 Our chef, Mariana Dacruz, has worked all around the world before arriving to La Bandada.
 With vast experience in Patagonia and abroad, this 30 year-old cheff is the spirit of the kitchen at the estancia.
 All our dishes include seasonal vegetables from the orchard, which can actually be collected by yourself!
 All the food grown at the estancia will eventually go through Mariana’s hands: from fresh vegetables to make salads to fruits that will be converted into your breakfast’s jam.

-Of course, meat is the spoilt ingredient in Argentina, and it is not an exception at La Bandada!
+Everyone knows that Argentinian meat is one of the best in the world and it is not an exception at La Bandada!
 The best pieces of meat are chosen to be part of our asados, made by typical local techniques.

 Unfortunately, we cannot assure you will not leave us with some extra weight!